Vinyl vs. Composite: Which Window Should You Choose?

 Strength and Durability

-Composite windows can also withstand cold climate conditions or excessive heat and tend to not expand or contract due to temperature fluctuations.
+Composite windows can also withstand cold climate conditions or excessive heat and tend not to expand or contract due to temperature fluctuations.
 Generally, quality composite windows have a lifespan of around 40 years.

 Cost